 Description from John Bartholomew's Gazetteer of the British Isles, (1887).

-- The transcription of the section for St Kilda from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for St Kilda from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.